lkilpatrick/gitstream-mkdocs/docs/10_github-app.md

 ### Automation results

-Eventually the gitStream app shows the following statuses:
+Eventually, the gitStream app shows the following statuses:

-If any if the actions that triggered purpose is to prevent merging PRs based on its conditions it will show as Failed.
-Otherwise gitStream shall show Success once all action were completed successfully.
+If any of the actions that triggered purpose is to prevent merging PRs based on its conditions, it will show as failed.
+Otherwise, gitStream shall show Success once all action were completed successfully.